 Slip, trip and fall accidents can happen anywhere – at a retail store or office building, in a parking lot, at a neighbor’s home or anywhere in between.
 All of these places – buildings, homes, parking lots, and even walkways – are supposed to be maintained to ensure the safety of those using them.
 If they are not and you have a slip and fall accident due to the owner’s negligence, you may have a premises liability case.

 Slip and trip accidents while going up or down the stairs can result in serious injuries.
-When you add height, the repeated impact of multiple stairs and unsafe conditions, the dangers of stairs multiplies.
+When you add height, the repeated impact of multiple stairs, and unsafe conditions, the dangers of stairs multiply.

 Slip and trip accidents can result from hazards such as: